 If you create your very own Fort Knox to protect some costume jewellery at such an expense that you cannot afford to continue to trade then it simply does not make sense.

 Protect a reported $278 billion worth of gold, maybe it’s worth some investment.
-The key is knowing your balance, understanding the risks to your business and in some cases simply your appetite to risk, or risk aversion.
+The key is knowing your balance, understanding the risks to your business, time and health.
+In some cases simply your appetite to risk, or risk aversion.

 The balance of investment into the ongoing health and security of the business vs the other financial avenues is one that will differ depending on your business too.

-Compliancy requirements will dictate some of the protective measures you need to have in place.
+You may well also have compliancy requirements that dictate some of the protective measures you need to have in place.

 - How you specifically do things